-- 32. Disclosure of compliance with corporate Pursuant to Schedule V of SEBI Listing Regulations, 2015, the Company hereby confirms governance requirements specified in that it has complied with the corporate governance requirements specified in Regulation Regulation 17 to 27 and clauses (b) to
+32. Disclosure of compliance with corporate Pursuant to Schedule V of SEBI Listing Regulations, 2015, the Company hereby confirms governance requirements specified in that it has complied with the corporate governance requirements specified in Regulation Regulation 17 to 27 and clauses (b) to 17 to 27 and clauses (b) to (i) of Regulation 46(2) inter-alia covering the following subject

-(i) of Regulation 46(2) of SEBI Listing Regulations, 2015 (i) of Regulation 46(2) of SEBI Listing Regulations, 2015 - i) Board of Directors - ii) Audit Committee - iii) Nomination and Remuneration Committee - iv) Stakeholders' Relationship Committee - v) Risk Management Committee Not Applicable - vi) Vigil Mechanism - vii) Related Party Transactions - viii) Corporate governance requirements with respect to subsidiary of Company - ix) Obligations with respect to Independent Directors - x) Obligations with respect to employees including senior management, key managerial persons, directors and promoters - xi) Other Corporate governance requirements as stipulated under the Regulations - xii) Dissemination of various information on the website of the Company w.r.t clauses (b) to (i) of Regulation 46(2).
+- Board of Directors

+- Audit Committee

+- iii) Nomination and Remuneration Committee

+- iv) Stakeholders' Relationship Committee

+- Risk Management Committee Not Applicable

+- vi) Vigil Mechanism

+- vii) Related Party Transactions

+- viii) Corporate governance requirements with respect to subsidiary of Company

+- ix) Obligations with respect to Independent Directors

+- Obligations with respect to employees including senior management, key managerial persons, directors and promoters

+- xi) Other Corporate governance requirements as stipulated under the Regulations

+- xii) Dissemination of various information on the website of the Company w.r.t clauses (b) to (i) of Regulation 46(2).